The Plant Paradox Diet: Could A Lectin-Free Lifestyle Work For You?

 The origins of the lectin-free Plant Paradox Diet.

-Steven Gundry, M.D., is a former heart surgeon.
-While best known for this lectin-free diet plan, he also conducted medical research in the '90s and was a pioneer in infant heart transplant surgery.
+While best known for this lectin-free diet plan, Gundry is a former heart surgeon who also conducted medical research in the '90s and was a pioneer in infant heart transplant surgery.
 Needless to say, he's got quite the resume (and he's been on the mindbodygreen podcast!).

-In 2017, Dr. Gundry published The Plant Paradox, a book about "the hidden dangers in 'healthy' foods that cause disease and weight gain."
-It details the ways in which lectin can cause inflammation, which then contributes to disease and weight gain, and contains a comprehensive list of foods to eat and avoid on the diet.
+In 2017, Gundry published The Plant Paradox, a book about "the hidden dangers in 'healthy' foods that cause disease and weight gain."
+It details the ways in which lectins can cause inflammation, which then can contribute to disease and weight gain, and contains a comprehensive list of foods to eat and avoid on the diet.
 The book gained popularity quickly, and in part because of the success that Kelly Clarkson experienced while following the diet.
-Dr. Gundry now owns and runs his own clinic in California examining the impact of diet on health.
+Gundry now owns and runs his own clinic in California examining the impact of diet on health.

 The benefits of the Plant Paradox Diet.

 While there is limited research on how lectins affect our bodies, there is more research showing up about how inflammation is a main contributor to chronic diseases.
 The main benefit that the Plant Paradox Diet claims to offer is that it will—you guessed it—reduce this inflammation.